Banner AvioConsult

 A supplemental analysis to the formal accident investigation report, written by AvioConsult, using experimental flight-test expertise, is available for download:

-Download this analysis Return to downloads page
+Download this analysis | Top

-Beech C90, Australia 27 Nov.
+Beech C90, Australia, 27 Nov.
 2001

 Just prior to, or at about the time the aircraft became airborne, the left engine failed.
 After liftoff, the aircraft remained airborne for about 20 seconds.
 The aircraft was rolling through about 90 degrees left bank, it struck power lines about 10 m above ground level and about 560 m beyond the end of the runway.
 It then continued to roll left and impacted the ground inverted in a steep nose-low attitude.